Chris Ashton

-In 2007 Ashton signed for Northampton Saints in rugby union's Premiership, before moving to Saracens in 2012, Toulon in 2017, Sale in 2018 and Harlequins in 2020.
-He made his debut for England in March 2010 and played regularly until 2014, including in the 2011 Rugby World Cup, where he finished as the tournament's joint leading try-scorer.
+In 2007 Ashton signed for Northampton Saints in rugby union's Premiership, before moving to Saracens in 2012, Toulon in 2017, Sale in 2018 and Harlequins in 2020; he finished his career at Leicester Tigers in 2023.
+He made his debut for England in March 2010 and played regularly until 2014, including in the 2011 Rugby World Cup where he finished as the tournament's joint leading try-scorer.
 After a break of four years, he was recalled to the England squad in November 2018.
-He won 40 caps for England.
-In April 2022 he became the record try scorer in Premiership Rugby after scoring a hat trick against Bristol to take him to 95 tries.
+In April 2022 he became the record try scorer in Premiership Rugby after scoring a hat trick against Bristol to take him to 95 tries, in April 2023 he became the first player to 100 tries after another hat trick against Exeter Chiefs.
+In all Ashton won 40 caps for England.